 My cozy living group serves as a daily inspiration for good.
 Everyone in the group each contributes to the positive vibes you feel when you participate, and they are all ready to help someone that needs it.

 You want to eliminate the people that drain you and find the ones that lift your spirits.
+This idea is one of the small goals that will pay off big over time.

 Take notice of the beautiful events and things around you.
 Our minds can get overwhelmed with negative news and people that complain.